wso2/docs-is/en/docs/develop/customizing-login-pages-for-service-providers.md

             #openid.return_to parameter
             OpenId.ReturnToURL=http://wso2.is:8080/avis.com/home.jsp
             ```
+3. Register a new service provider with name `avis.com` simillerly as
+   explained in [configuring service provider for travelocity
+                                                sample](../../deploying-the-sample-app/#configuring-service-provider)
+   while replacing `travelocity.com` references to `avis.com`.

-2. Start the application server and access following URLs to make sure
+4. Start the application server and access following URLs to make sure
     both apps are running.

     **travelocity.com**